HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/boussinesq_hillslope_recharge_step_interception_1d.rst

 - validate the transient onset of interception on a topographic slope,
 - compare the **time of first inland interception** against a linearized approximation,
 - compare the discrete interception trajectory `x_int(t)` on the early-moving front where the approximation remains informative.
-- Transient appearance of seepage/interception on a hillslope with the dense in-house Boussinesq runtime
+- Transient appearance of seepage/interception on a hillslope with the PETSc TS VI Boussinesq runtime
 - Primary metrics: onset-time error, interception-trajectory RMSE, interception-trajectory max abs error, cross-row spread.

 Analytical Reference